nvincenthill/Improve-Your-Workflow/Part 2/PART2.md

 Please find a list of important features, settings, and tools included below.
 I consider knowledge of these functions essential to improving the speed and ease your development workflow with VSCode.

 I'm not an expert programmer and this is not an exhaustive list of VSCode features.
-I probably only use 5-10% of this IDE's potential during my typical development workflow.
+I probably only use 5-10% of this text editor's potential during my typical development workflow.
 If I fail to mention your favorite feature make a pull request and I'll likely include it.

 ---

 ## VSCode Command Palette

 This is where all the magic happens.
-Stop searching, opening, and configuring manually- use the command palette
+Stop searching, opening, and configuring manually- use the command palette!

+### Command Palette

 - [ ] Type <kbd>cmd/ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> to open the command palette.

 - [ ] The default `>` indicates you are in the VSCode command shell - this is where native and extension commands live.

+### Symbolic Search

 - [ ] Type <kbd>cmd/ctrl</kbd> + <kbd>shift</kbd> + <kbd>o</kbd> to open the symbolic search palette.

 - [ ] The default `@` indicates you are doing a symbolic search - this is a smart search that searches by 'symbols' present in the currently open file.
 In Javascript, symbols are function declarations, in CSS they are selectors, and in markdown they are headers- etc.

+### Fuzzy File Search

 - [ ] Type <kbd>cmd/ctrl</kbd> + <kbd>p</kbd> to open the fuzzy file search.

 - [ ] No leading character indicates you are conducting a fuzzy file search.
 Use this feature to quickly switch to files.

+### Go to Line Search

+- [ ] Type <kbd>cmd/ctrl</kbd> + <kbd>g</kbd> to open the Go to Line search.

+- [ ] The default `:` indicates you are in the Go to Line search - this allows you to quickly go to a specific line.

 [VSCode Command Palette Docs](https://code.visualstudio.com/docs/getstarted/userinterface)